 While just 34% of businesses in Australia are female-owned, female entrepreneurs who have their own businesses often experience growth at twice the rate of other firms, making starting your own business a potentially prosperous venture.

 With this in mind, starting your own business can be a great venture if you know what to expect.
-Here are 7 startup tips women entrepreneurs need to know to help their businesses thrive and succeed.
+Here are seven startup tips female entrepreneurs need to know to help their businesses thrive and succeed.

 1) Understand the risks